tattali/FullCalendarBundle/doc/doctrine-crud.md

 $ php bin/console doctrine:migration:migrate -n
 ```

-And, create or generate a CRUD for your entity by running:
+And, create or generate a CRUD of your entity by running:
 ```sh
 php bin/console make:crud Booking
 ```